tomwassenberg/certbot-ocsp-fetcher/README.md

 When you can't use Certbot >= 0.17.0, use the `--renew-hook` flag instead.
-The difference between `--deploy-hook` and `--renew-hook` is that a renew-hook is not invoked on the first issuance of a certificate, only on its renewals.
+The difference between `--deploy-hook` and `--renew-hook` is that a renew-hook is not invoked during the first issuance in a certificate lineage, but only during its renewals.
 Be aware that in Certbot < 0.10.0, hooks were [not saved] in the renewal configuration of a certificate.

 The output directory, where the OCSP responses are saved, defaults to `/etc/nginx/ocsp-cache`, if not specified with the `-o/--output-dir` parameter.